 Finding a good piece of meat can be as important as the way you cook it.
-The writers over at The Reluctant Gourmet have compiled a comprehensive list of things to look for when buying a steak, which you can find here.
+The writers over at The Reluctant Gourmet have compiled a comprehensive list of tips for buying a steak.
 As far as deciding what type of steak to buy we thought we’d highlight some of the more popular steak cuts, and the flavors unique to them

 - Ribeye – A highly marbled piece of meat that makes it quite possibly the richest cut.

-- Strip Steak – Moderately tender with less pieces of fat than the Ribeye (a favorite of steakhouses).
+- Strip Steak – Moderately tender with fewer pieces of fat than the Ribeye (a favorite of steakhouses).

 - Tenderloin (Filet Mignon) – Tender and almost buttery in texture; relatively low in flavor.

 - T-Bone – A combination of the Strip and Tenderloin

 For more information on the types of steaks, check out Serious Eats’ article Four Expensive Steak Cuts to Know.